MC | Keynote Speaker | Panel Moderator | Podcast Guest

 02

-Jodie delivers keynotes and presentations that are grounded in real-world experience, not theory.
-She speaks with warmth, directness and humour, and leaves audiences with practical strategies they can act on immediately.
-Available for in-person events, conferences, and online sessions including webinars.
+Jodie delivers keynotes grounded in real-world stories and experience, with warmth, directness and humour.
+Audiences leave with practical strategies they can act on immediately.

 Ideal for: Conferences, leadership retreats, sector summits, community events, member webinars, online masterclasses